scoobybejesus/cryptools/InputFile_CSV.md

 **`input_file.csv`**

-The key to understanding the value in this software is to understand the input file.
+The key to understanding how to use this software is to understand the input file.
+The input file encodes all accounts, including all transactions occurring in and between those accounts.
-All income, expenses, gains, and losses (and related like-kind treatment) are deterministically calculated based on the input file (and the command-line parameters).
+All income, expenses, gains, and losses (and related like-kind treatment results) are deterministically calculated based on the input file (and the command-line parameters).
 This document aims to tell a user all they need to know about the CSV input file.

+Note: the input file is needed in the *current* version of the software.
+Future versions may store the transactional activity in a database or similar file.
+At that time, additional transactions perhaps may be entered directly into the software.
+For now, however, additional transactions are added to the input file, and then the input file is imported ***in full*** every time the software is run.

 ---